dotnet/docfx/docs/designs/output.md

 ## File Outputs

-Each input file transforms to zero or more output files depending on its content type. `docfx` places output files in `output-path` relative to output directory.
-Regardless of static rendering or dynamic rendering, output path shares the same schema:
+Each input file transforms to zero or more output files depending on its content type. `docfx` places output files in `output-path` relative to output directory. **Regardless of static rendering or dynamic rendering, output path shares the same schema**:

 `{output-dir}/{locale?}/{moniker?}/{site-path}`